RIM stock sinks yet again as floor proves elusive

 They have lost more than half their value since the day before reporting second quarter earnings back in September.

-The fall gives RIM a market capitalization of less than $7 billion.
+The fall gives RIM a market capitalisation of less than $7 billion.
 RIM last week said it had current assets - which include short-term investments and discounted inventory - of $7.2 billion.

 That does not include long-term investments, property and intangible assets such as patents.
 RIM values those additional assets at about $7 billion.